Last Updated on 7th December 2021.

 The following 13 tips would help you do just that.

 1. Choose The Holidays You Want To Participate In

 There is a holiday or two almost every week during the holiday season.
 Participating in all of them would be borderline madness.

 You must choose the battles that you really want to fight; i.e. the ones that you are almost certain of winning.
-If you have just started your eCommerce store or if it is your first attempt at a major holiday promotion, then you should probably stick to the 3 major ones – Christmas, Black Friday, and Cyber Monday.
-In particular, the Cyber 5 – the 5 day period from Thanksgiving to Cyber Monday – plays a vital role in driving up the sales for the entire holiday season.
+If you have just started your eCommerce store or if it is your first attempt at a major holiday promotion, then you should probably stick to the 3 major ones - Christmas, Black Friday, and Cyber Monday.
+In particular, Cyber 5 - the 5 day period from Thanksgiving to Cyber Monday - plays a vital role in driving up sales for the entire holiday season.

 2. Create A Promotional Calendar

 Once you have figured out which holidays to participate in, it would do you good to start planning things out.

 It is important to stay organized over the holiday season to ensure that your campaign succeeds.
 A simple promotional calendar would come in really handy in this regard.
 It would help you map out the necessary steps to ensure that your campaign is executed properly.

 The promotional calendar may consist of details regarding the date of your promotional email deployment, the day the promotion would go live and the day you would stop it, etc. a Google calendar or even a simple printed calendar would be good enough for the purpose.